WebAssembly/gc/proposals/gc/waml/README.md

 The `apply` combinators are part of the runtime.
 However, since these combinators mutually depend on those of both lower and higher arity, there has to be a maximum arity that is handled this way.
 Once reached, arguments are passed as an array instead.
 The apply combinator can handle the array case generically.

+### ML-style Modules

+Waml implements a complete ML-style module system, where a module is either a _structure_, encapsulating a set of definitions, or a _functor_, which is a module parameterised over another module.
+Both kinds of modules can both be nested into structures and passed to or returned from functors.
+In other words, modules are higher-order.

+Each Waml structure is compiled to a corresponding Wasm struct carrying the definition it exports.
+Because any type aspect of a module signature can be made abstract after the fact (using signature annotations), which provides a module-level form of [polymorphism](#polymorphism), all structure fields representing values also need to use `eqref` as a [universal representation](#polymorphism).

+Functors are compiled to functions.
+Since they can be defined in nested scopes, they have to be represented as _closures_, in the same way as [regular functions](#functions-and-closures).

+Signature subtyping is implemented by coercions.
+In the higher-order case, i.e., on functors, this requires generating suitable wrapper closures performing the coercions on argument and result upon application.

 ### Compilation Units

 Each Waml file compiles into a Wasm module.
 The body of a Waml unit is compiled into the Wasm start function.

-All global definitions from the source program are automatically turned into exports, of their respective [binding form](#bindings) (for simplicity, there currently is no access control).
+All global definitions from the source program are automatically turned into exports.
+All these exports are globals (mutable, in order to allow the complex initialisation necessary); for functions this global contains the respective closure.
+Functions defined in directly in the toplevel scope are additionally exported as Wasm function under the same name prefixed with `"func "`, so that they can be invoked directly (though for types to match up, this still requires passing them a dummy closure environment).
 In addition, an exported global named `"return"` is generated for the program block's result value.

+ML Modules defined in a unit are likewise exported as globals.
+Their export name is prefixed by `"module "` to accompany for the name spacing separation.

-Import declarations compile to a list of imports for all all exports of the imported module.
-These are implcitly bundled into a structure at the import side.
+Import declarations in a unit compile to a list of Wasm imports for all exports of the imported module.
+These are implcitly bundled into a structure module at the import side.
 No other imports are generated for a compilation unit.

 #### Linking